History of the Dunedin urban area: Fighting the relative decline (early 1900s)

 The first car owned by someone living in Dunedin was steam powered 1901 and delivery van 1904 (horses are largely phased out by the 1930s).
 In 1913, after public polling the road to Portobello was opened to motor ventricles, originally being closed to them due to safety concerns.

 In January 1907 the sewerage pipe outfall into the harbour was improved to discharge at different tide levels.
-The Musselburgh pumping station in was set up in 1908 and a pump installed in 1911 for more suction.
+The Musselburgh pumping station was set up in 1908 and a pump installed in 1911 for more suction.
 The sewage was then moved to Lawyers Head and then extended off the coast at St Kilda beach.

 This was a fertile period in the visual arts.
 William Mathew Hodgkins, the 'father of art in New Zealand' - according to his daughter Frances Hodgkins - certainly presided over a vital scene.
 From the interlocking circles of Turneresque Romantic landscape painters and younger impressionistic practitioners, G.P.
 Nerli helped to launch Frances Hodgkins on her career as New Zealand's most distinguished expatriate artist.

 In this time too people started to notice Dunedin's mellowing, the aging of its grand old buildings, with writers like E.H.
 McCormick pointing out its atmospheric charm.
 R.N.
 Field at the art school inspired young students to break from tradition with M.T.
 (Toss) Woollaston, Doris Lusk, Anne Hamblett, Colin McCahon and Patrick Hayman forming the first cell of indigenous Modernism.
 The Second World War saw the dispersal of these painters, but not before McCahon had met a very youthful poet, James K. Baxter, in a central city studio.